prof18/RSS-Parser/README.md

 - Audio
 - Source (name and link)

+## Features

+Talk about caching?

+### Caching

+The library provides a caching layer to avoid wasting data with very long feeds.
+All you need to do is provide an expiration date.

+⚠️ For the time being caching is only supported if you are using Kotlin.

+### RSS Parsing from string

+COMING SOON

 ## Installation

 The library is provided by jCenter, so you can easily add its dependency and be good to go.